apollographql/docs/src/content/community/blog-post-contributions.md

 #### Posts not accepted

-If we didn't accept your post, no worries!
+If we didn't accept your post, no worries.
 We'll provide you with feedback or other ways that we can turn your post into something that will be useful to the community.
 Either way, we'll help you!

 ## Content guidelines